ksurajsingh/ksurajsingh.github.io/Readme.md

 - [ ] add images to blogs
 - [ ] invalidate stresstest
 - [ ] 23-jun-screenshot-blog
+- [ ] blog on upscyal on how good it is and how it used 100% of my gpu [ upscalying my github pfp - save..png from backups ] refer screenshot from 24th july 2025.
 - [ ] manga DB blog + EL presentation blog
 - [ ] transport all sauce from bottom to top
 - [ ] unnamed scopes exits in c